 The College actively assesses the accomplishment of its mission by measuring student success and retention data, and program growth and development.
 Administrators and faculty intentionally review disaggregated data to ensure programs and services meet the needs of the ever-changing population it serves.
 Through the Great Teachers Retreats 2015 & 2016, the institution invested in professional development of faculty in the areas of acceleration and equity.
 (Great Teacher Retreat Agenda 2015, Great Teacher Retreat Agenda 2016) Further instruction on the interpretation of disaggregated student learning and student achievement data has facilitated improvements in courses and programs across the institution.
 (BBSS Division Meeting Agenda, Lit & Lang Division Meeting Agenda *Institute Day meeting*, COR ENGL 45 & 100)

-The institution has made great strides in the use of data in program review, assessment, planning and allocation of resources.
-Data is becoming more readily accessible all of the time through dashboards now available on the Research Office website.
-(IR Index) Information is accessible at all times to all stakeholders, and can be disaggregated to a very granular level.
-This ready access to information supports the continued development of a culture of inquiry and data utilization.
+The institution has made great strides in the analysis of data in program review, assessment, planning and allocation of resources.
+Data is becoming more readily accessible all of the time through dashboards now available on the Research Office website and College personnel are increasingly analyzing data to improve student learning and achievement.
+(IR Index) The College recognizes the need to increase the capacity of using data analysis to drive meaningful student learning and program improvements.
+Steps to enrich professional development opportunities focused on using assessment results to increase student learning and achievement are outlined in the Quality Focus Essay.

 Standard I.B.6